ThoseMeddlingKids/Landscrape/README.md

 2. Use the Command `source Landscrape/bin/activate` to launch the Virtual Environment
 3. Use Command `pip install flask` to get the Flask Module.
 4. Use Command `pip install Flask-WTF` to get the WTForms module.
+5. Use Command `pip install bs4` to get the BeautifulSoup module.
-5. Use `python server.py` to launch the server, and navigate to the local
+6. Use `python server.py` to launch the server, and navigate in a browser to the localhost port indicated

 As mentioned, you can install Flask via pip inside of a Python Virtual Environment.
 In order to do this, ensure that you have virtualenv version 15.1.0 or later(you can check with `vitualenv --version`).
 You can activate the Virtual Environment by navigating to the `server` folder and typing `source Landscrape/bin/activate`.
 You can deactivate the virtualenv at any time using command `deactivate`.

 # Running the Application
 1. Clone this repository, navigate to `Landscrape/server` and type `python server.py` to run the server